Bedford Djembe Group

 We meet on Tuesday evenings, with the classes for various levels starting at 7pm and ending at 10pm.
 We welcome new members any week, so come along when you can, at 8pm if it's your first time.
 We'll pause for a short break from 9-9:15pm to chat, so bring a drink if you like.

-Any weeks where the class is not happening will be announced here and also on our (low-traffic) mailing list, so sign up for updates by sending me an email if you want to be kept informed of dates and other local drumming-related events/news.
+We will be continuing our Tuesday classes all through the Easter holidays, except for 11th April 2017 when there is no class.
+Any other weeks where the class is not happening will be announced here and also on our (low-traffic) mailing list, so sign up for updates by sending me an email if you want to be kept informed of dates and other local drumming-related events/news.
 Here's a printable flyer if you have a noticeboard to publicise the sessions.

 The sessions are structured so that everyone gets some focus on their level of playing ability.
 Please note that we've now changed the order of the sessions, so I can program up the Intermediate players with the bassline parts ready to support the Beginners and Improvers when they arrive.
 If you're not sure which category would benefit you most, just come at 8pm.